jsk-herman/paper-jsk/content/posts/a-standard-post.md

 `test` job initiates the array of tests on the code pushed or in a PR.

 That said, each job has to be assigned an operating system which is assigned with the `runs-on:` keyword.
-While these [jobs run in parallel][running jobs in parallel], they can be made dependent on another.
+While these \[jobs run in parallel\]\[running jobs in parallel\], they can be made dependent on another.
 Hence, they can also be stopped prior to completion if a dependent job failed earlier for some reasons.

 Now for the interesting part.
 The `steps:` key describes what/which workflow/commands to execute.
-So, the `linter` job executes a [Git Checkout][github actions - checkout] first, then sets up an appropriate version of Python in the succeeding step.
+So, the `linter` job executes a [Git Checkout](https://github.com/actions/checkout) first, then sets up an appropriate version of Python in the succeeding step.

 The next couple of steps involves caching dependencies for decreased workflow execution time.
-The [actions/cache][github actions - cache] Action loads the dependencies if they've been cached earlier.
+The [actions/cache](https://github.com/actions/cache) Action loads the dependencies if they've been cached earlier.
 It also identifies the correct cache with a signed key.